Hiking the Length of Madeira: Route and Logisitics

 Transport

 There are buses that go around the island.
-The tourist info in Funchal can help with bus times.
+The tourist information office in Funchal can help with bus times.
 The taxi app most readily used is Bolt.
 I found it easiest to get a Bolt taxi to the start of the route.
 I didn’t hitchhike but I think if you needed to this would be easy to do.

 Safety

 I felt very safe being a solo female hiker in Madeira.
 The biggest danger is probably slipping off the trail down a steep slope or into a waterway.
 I saw some evidence of wild fires.
+It’s also worth noting that mountain biking is popular in Madeira and there are downhill mountain bike trail especially in the east of the island which are easy to stray onto as they are not well signed.
+Be careful to avoid these if you are on foot.

 The Route